Master of Public Health

 Credits 2

-Provides student with an overview of the field of public health.
-Major topics include: public health competencies, careers in public health, health disparities, cultural competence, and public health ethics.
+This course provides students with an overview of the field of public health.
+Students explore major topics that include public health competencies, careers in public health, health disparities, cultural competence, and public health ethics.

 ND 502: Principles of Epidemiology